jujunet37/rDUINOSCope_2024_Big_Update/README.md

 Added :

+- Same wiring than Khairey Nouhe design with all functionalities but focuser and fan connectors
 - Previously add dew point information.
 - Previously double goto speed.
 - Previously center joystick tracks and orthogonality of both axes in software (for my component, look at the previous video, 1h05m)